 She got really nasty then.
 She yelled at me that I was a nobody and sneered I was an idiot for thinking I, of all people, could make a difference in this big world.
 That I, a struggler, could offer hope or encouragement to anyone else.
 But I fought back and have the bruises to show for it.

 “Yes, I am a struggler, a nobody,” I yelled back.
 “But I am also BRAVE and I am BEAUTIFUL.
 I am powerful and compassionate and resilient.
 I am so stubborn, Fear, and I will not quit.
 And even nobodies have gifts to offer the world.”

 She picked up her jacket quietly and walked out the door then.
 Left the door wide open.
 I sat back down on the edge of my bed, already a little weary and the day had just begun.
 I knew she’d be back.

 But in that moment I felt free.

 NOW WHAT?
-If you’re ready to stand up to fear and begin living like you’re enough, check out my the course SHOW UP AFRAID.
-Or head over to the resource page I made for you Say YES To Life and Show Up Through Fear.
+If you’re ready to stand up to fear and begin living like you’re enough, check out my courses Show Up Afraid and the Journey to Freedom Mini-Course or head over to the resource page Say YES To Life and Show Up Through Fear.